 Malcolm in the Middle was initially building up momentum as a must-see sitcom, but because of FOX's constant switching of timeslots and the resulting nuisance in trying to find Malcolm, the series suffered ratings failure.
 Eventually general disinterest (though there was a small cult fandom) forced the writers to wrap up the show's loose ends and call it quits.
 Since the show ended, the actor who played the father, Bryan Cranston, went on to star in Breaking Bad, one of the most critically acclaimed dramas of all time.
 Many people have watched the show to see Bryan.
 In reruns the series is very popular.

 Richard Hatch was hated by the viewers because his approach to the gameplay was seen as unethical.
 Nowadays, he's considered one of the best players to ever play the game, and aside from a few others like Rob Cesternino, Vecepia, and Cirie, invented most of the strategies commonly used in the show today, and is often considered one of the best people to ever play the game.
-(Apart from Rob Cesternino, who was actually eliminated because he was Dangerously Genre Savvy.)
+(Apart from Rob Cesternino, who was actually eliminated because he was Genre Savvy.)

 Jerri Manthey was loathed when The Australian Outback aired, and was called a "black widow" due to her scheming to get further ahead in the game.
 Outside the game, she was often characterized as a manipulative shrew on shows like Blind Date, which played it for laughs.
 In All-Stars, she came back and became more sympathetic, but was booed at the reunion show, which led her to leave during the broadcast.
 In the intervening time since then, she became much more favorably looked at as further seasons showcased villains who stooped to far greater lows to achieve what they wanted, and her brand of scheming became an integral part of the game.
 Come Heroes and Villains, she shows up and realizes that she looks like a lightweight compared to people like Russell and Parvati, becomes one of the most likable people on the Villains tribe, and is finally cheered in that seasons' reunion.

 Arrested Development aired for only three seasons before being cancelled.
 The show was well received and won six Emmys and a Golden Globe, but it got low ratings which were mostly due to its time slot constantly being switched and its lack of advertising.
-A year after it was cancelled, Time magazine listed it as one of the best 100 TV shows of all time, and it has since achieved a cult following.
+But a year after it was cancelled, Time magazine listed it as one of the best 100 TV shows of all time, and it has since achieved a cult following.
 There has been talk of an Arrested Development movie ever since the show was cancelled, and most of the cast has expressed a desire to be in said movie.

 Fifteen new episodes saw a Netflix release in 2013.
 Mitch Hurwitz annouced that more Arrested Development would be coming in some form.
 Netflix has expressed interest in producing more episodes as well.